UC-Davis-molecular-computing/scadnano-python-package/README.md

 python --version
 ```

-If you are using Python 3.6 and do not wish to upgrade, with some effort you can install a package that give the required features.
+If you are using Python 3.6 and do not wish to upgrade, with some effort you can install a package providing the required features.
 The Python 3.7 module that is not present in 3.6 is the
 [dataclasses](https://docs.python.org/3/library/dataclasses.html) module.
 You can install a backported library for it: